 When you create a text redaction, it will display the most recent word or phrase you entered while editing a redaction.
 If you have never edited or created a text redaction before, it will display Redacted instead.

 To perform this task you need the permissions for the markup sets object as well as the individual markup set you wish to use.

-To edit the text in a text box redaction using the default text for a markup set, perform the following steps:
+To edit the text in a text box redaction using the default text for a markup set:

 - Choose the desired markup set from the drop-down list in the bottom-left corner of the Viewer.